How To Clean An Electric Scooter – Avoid Damage And Shine It With This Complete 19-Step Checklist

 IP rating

-By knowing this value, you will make better decisions about how to clean your scooter.
-If you’re unfamiliar with the IP rating system, check out the guide on waterproof electric scooters.
+Understanding the IP rating helps you decide how to clean your scooter.
+If you’re unfamiliar with this system, refer to the waterproof electric scooter guide.

 Materials